 The Appellate Division in its recently published decision, Diaz v.
 Reynoso, considered the issue of “whether a volunteer who assures police officers at a roadside stop of an apparently inebriated driver that he will take the driver and his car safely to a residence—but thereafter relinquishes the car to the driver before reaching the destination—can be civilly liable as a joint tortfeasor if the driver then collides with and injures another motorist.”
 2021 WL 2197728, at *1 (App.
 Div.
 2021).

 While the officers were still on scene, Reynoso’s friend and fellow partier, defendant Dominguez, arrived in another friend’s vehicle.
-Dominguez told the officers that he was okay to drive, and that he planned to drive Reynoso and Reynoso’s vehicle to Bergenfield.
-After the officers finished their paperwork, defendant Dominguez, was provided the keys to defendant Reynoso’s vehicle, and the pair left the scene.
+Dominguez told the officers that he was okay to drive, and planned to drive Reynoso and Reynoso’s vehicle to Bergenfield.
+After the officers finished their paperwork, defendant Dominguez was provided the keys to defendant Reynoso’s vehicle, and the pair left the scene.

 Thereafter, police were notified of a serious two-car accident.
-When they arrived at the scene of the accident, they smelled alcohol on defendant Reynoso’s breath and found a flask within his vehicle.
-Defendant Reynoso’s Blood Alcohol Concentration (“BAC”) was tested several hours later at the hospital, and found to be 0.244%, well over the 0.08% BAC legal limit.
+When officers arrived at the accident scene, they smelled alcohol on defendant Reynoso’s breath and found a flask within his vehicle.
+Defendant Reynoso’s Blood Alcohol Concentration (“BAC”) was tested several hours later at the hospital and found to be 0.244%, well over the 0.08% BAC legal limit.

-The motorist who defendant Reynoso’s vehicle had struck, suffered serious injuries and thereafter filed a complaint in the Law Division, seeking damages for his injuries.
-Defendant Dominguez then moved under Rule 4:6-2(e) to dismiss the complaint, for failure to state a claim.
+The motorist whom defendant Reynoso’s vehicle had struck suffered serious injuries and thereafter filed a complaint in the Law Division, seeking damages for his injuries.
+Defendant Dominguez then moved under Rule 4:6-2(e) to dismiss the complaint for failure to state a claim.
 The focus of the motion was whether “Dominguez assumed a legal duty when he volunteered to the police that he would drive Reynoso and his car from the roadside stop and, if so, whether he breached that duty.”
 Diaz, supra, at *5.
-The trial court found no duty, and dismissed the complaint as to Dominguez.
+The trial court found no duty and dismissed the complaint as to Dominguez.

 On appeal, the Appellate Division considered the matter of Estate of Narleski v.
 Gomes, 244 N.J.
 199 (2020), where the New Jersey Supreme Court recognized a duty to the victim of a visibly intoxicated driver owed by a minor who had invited guests to drink at his parents’ home.
 There the Supreme Court directed judges to consider “the relationship of the parties, the nature of the attendant risk, the opportunity and ability to exercise care, and the public interest in the proposed solution.”
 Id. at 223 (quoting Hopkins v.
 Fox & Lazo Realtors, 132 N.J.
 426, 439 (1993)).

-The Appellate Division further drew upon N.J.S.A.
+The Appellate Division drew upon N.J.S.A.
 39:4-50.22, otherwise known as “John’s Law.”
-Said statute provides that a person who undertakes to take an intoxicated driver away from the police can have potential civil and criminal liability for allowing the person to resume driving and that the police are to provide the person with a written statement advising him/her of same.
-The Appellate Division, however, recognized that John’s Law was not applicable, as defendant Reynoso was neither tested nor arrested, but that the statute was nevertheless instructive of the high public interest in protecting people from the dangers of drunk driving.
+Said statute provides that a person who undertakes to take an intoxicated driver away from the police can have potential civil and criminal liability for allowing the person to resume driving.
+The police are to provide the person with a written statement advising him/her of the same.
+However, the Appellate Division recognized that John’s Law was not applicable, as defendant Reynoso was neither tested nor arrested, but that the statute was nevertheless instructive of the high public interest in protecting people from the dangers of drunk driving.

 Ultimately, the Appellate Division reversed and remanded the trial court, directing that additional fact-determinations be made.
 However, the court made clear that “[t]he core message of this opinion can be bluntly stated: If you promise the police that you will take charge of a drunk driver and his or her car, you will be counted on to do so.
 You can be held liable if you don’t.”
 Id. at *14.